samtbjs/Farm-Voice/README.md

-# 🌾 Kisan Support
+# 🌾 Farm Voice

-**AI-powered crop diagnosis and voice advisory for Indian farmers — built for Build with AI: Code for Communities (Track 4 — Kisan Alert), by Google Cloud & Hack2Skill.**
+**AI-powered crop diagnosis and voice advisory for Indian farmers built for Build with AI: Code for Communities (Track 4 — Kisan Alert), by Google Cloud & Hack2Skill.**

-Kisan Support puts a multilingual agricultural expert in every farmer's pocket.
-Photograph a sick crop and get an instant AI diagnosis, or simply speak a question in your own language and get a clear, practical answer back — spoken aloud, no reading required.
+Farm Voice puts a multilingual agricultural expert in every farmer's pocket.
+Photograph a sick crop and get an instant AI diagnosis, or simply speak a question in your own language and get a clear, practical answer back spoken aloud, no reading required.

 ---

 ## 📌 Why This Exists

-Farmers routinely lose crops to preventable disease and make planting/irrigation decisions based on habit or hearsay rather than data — not because the knowledge doesn't exist, but because it's locked behind text, English, and internet-search literacy that many small and marginal farmers don't have easy access to.
-Kisan Support closes that gap using Gemini's multimodal AI as the actual engine: point a camera at a leaf, or just talk, and get an answer in your own language, spoken back to you.
+Farmers routinely lose crops to preventable disease and make planting/irrigation decisions based on habit or hearsay rather than data, not because the knowledge doesn't exist, but because it's locked behind text, English, and internet-search literacy that many small and marginal farmers don't have easy access to.
+Farm Voice closes that gap using Gemini's multimodal AI as the actual engine: point a camera at a leaf, or just talk, and get an answer in your own language, spoken back to you.

 ---